Antoniano1963/TSP-Solver-Analyze/README.md

 <div align=center><img src="README.assets/training_performance.png"></div>

-<p align="center">The training effect of the model under different datasets.
-The horizontal axis of the picture is the training rounds, and the vertical axis is the percentage gap between the solution of the model on the test set and the Baseline   Figure5</p>
+<p align="center">Figure5   The training effect of the model under different datasets.
+The horizontal axis of the picture is the training rounds, and the vertical axis is the percentage gap between the solution of the model on the test set and the Baseline</p>

 <div align=center><img src="README.assets/training_performance2.png"></div>

-<p align="center">The training effect of the model under different data sets The horizontal axis of the picture is the training round, and the vertical axis is the percentage gap between the solution of the model on the test set and the Baseline (Add the performance of the model with continued training)   Figure6</pr>
+<p align="center">Figure6   The training effect of the model under different data sets The horizontal axis of the picture is the training round, and the vertical axis is the percentage gap between the solution of the model on the test set and the Baseline (Add the performance of the model with continued training)</pr>

 #### AM Position Embedding Experiment